 Next is Cass Art.
 This is a lot more subjective since it’s an art store, but it’s an amazing art store – which apparently makes all the difference.
 Products here are insanely affordable in comparison to those at other stores in both England and Malaysia, and they even have an online store.
 My dad and I actually ran to get there before they closed, since it was our last day and I really wanted to have a look at their products (they’d already even closed the till).

 Lastly, L’ETO, a cafe and restaurant with a few outlets worldwide.
 Honestly, I thought it was ‘alright’.
 But I’m really picky about food, and every single person in my family loves it, so I’m putting it in here too.
 More specifically, my relatives are obsessed with the ‘Pistachio Dulce De Leche’, a super airy combination of cake and cream and I-don’t-know-what-else.
 It definitely wasn’t ‘bad’ per se, but I just don’t like pistachio in general, so it wasn’t for me.
 They have an ‘Oreo Mocha’ which is really, really good though!

 And there you go – 3 (or technically, 5) completely random things which I personally loved doing in London, with a lot more food-related items than I anticipated.
+Taking a look at a map of London attractions one might be surprised of all the things to do.
 There are a bunch of other foods that I ate and liked, a range of attractions which I thought were pretty cool, and a bunch of shops that I couldn’t stop walking back to, but when I think of London, these are always the first things that come to mind.